ebaauw/homebridge-sc/README.md

 I'm now running it on a Pi 3B+, connected to the network wired over Ethernet, after some stability issues using a Pi Zero W, over WiFi.

-SSH access is disabled by default, but easily enabled by placing an `ssh` file in the boot partition of the SD card, see [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).
+SSH access is disabled by default, but easily enabled by placing an `ssh` file in the boot partition of the SD card, see [Remote Access](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh).
 That way, you don't need to connect a monitor and keyboard.
 After installing `pigpio`, the Pi can be monitored remotely by [Homebridge RPi](https://github.com/ebaauw/homebridge-rpi).